-In the credit granting process, the customer's ability to manage his total debt has been assessed and a stress test has been carried out to determine how the customer would be able to manage his credit at a much higher interest rate than the prevailing market rate.
-Customers will also be able to obtain temporary concessions for their loans, such as the interest only period, which we expect to increase in 2023.
-In any event, if the customer's ability to pay is still insufficient, the value of the collateral protects the Bank from credit risk.
-By undervaluing the value of the collateral, the Bank has also been prepared to allow the value of the collateral to be decreased.
-The Bank's housing loans have been concentrated in the capital region and other growth centers, where there is still a functioning housing market, although prices have fallen slightly.
+In the credit granting process, the customer's ability to manage their total debt has been assessed with a much higher interest rate than the prevailing market rate.
+Customers can obtain temporary concessions for their loans, such as interest only periods, the demand of which is expected continue in 2024.
+If the customer's ability to pay is still insufficient, the value of the collateral protects the Bank from credit risk.
+By undervaluing the value of the collateral, the Bank has prepared for decreasing housing prices.
+The Bank's housing loans are concentrated in the capital region and other growth centres, where a functioning housing market still exists, although prices have fallen slightly.